prontolabs/pronto/README.md

 lint:
   image: ruby:3.3.0 # change to your app's ruby version
   variables:
-    PRONTO_GITLAB_API_ENDPOINT: "https://gitlab.com/api/v4" # required if you are using self hosted Gitlab
+    PRONTO_GITLAB_API_ENDPOINT: "$CI_API_V4_URL" # this already contains the correct url for your GitLab instance
-    PRONTO_GITLAB_API_PRIVATE_TOKEN: $ACCESS_TOKEN # configure as a variable in Gitlab CI settings
+    PRONTO_GITLAB_API_PRIVATE_TOKEN: $ACCESS_TOKEN # configure as a variable in Gitlab CI settings; you might use a "Project Access Token" with api scope instead of your private one

+    # Without this variable, GitLab only fetches with git depth set to a fixed amount (by default 20 on newer projects, 50 on older ones).
+    # This would make pronto fail with the errror "revspec 'origin/{target_branch}", because it would not know of the target Branch.
+    # It would also make pronto unable to compare changes with more than that amount of commits.
+E.g. running on 25 new commits would just return all problems, instead of only the ones in your changes.
+    GIT_DEPTH: 0
   only:
     - merge_requests
   script:
     - apt-get update && apt-get install -y cmake # Install cmake required for rugged gem (Pronto depends on it)
     - bundle install
-    # Pronto fails with the error "revspec 'origin/{target_branch}' because Gitlab fetches changes with git depth set to 20 by default.
-You can remove this line if you update Gitlab CI setting to clone the full project.
-    - git fetch origin $CI_MERGE_REQUEST_TARGET_BRANCH_NAME
-    # Run pronto on branch of current merge request
+    # Run pronto on branch of current merge request, comparing to the merge requests target branch
     - bundle exec pronto run -f gitlab_mr -c origin/$CI_MERGE_REQUEST_TARGET_BRANCH_NAME
 ```

 ### Bitbucket Integration